hbctraining/variant_analysis/lessons/07_variant_calling.md

 </p>

 In the above image we can see an example of a germline variant on the left.
 Approximately half of the reads support each allele in both the tumor and normal sample reads.
 When compared to the somatic variant on the right, where we observe no variants in the normal sample reads but there is a variant present in the tumor sample reads.

+**For this workshop, we have tumor/normal samples and so we will be calling somatic variants.**

 ### GATK Toolkit